128technology/docs/docs/cli_reference.md

 | ------- | ----------------------------|
 | 3.1.0   | This feature was introduced |

 ## `restore config factory-default`

-Restore the candidate config to the factory defaults
+Restore the candidate config to the factory defaults.

 #### Usage